All Episodes

 We can appease them.

-We we can I don't think people realize what they're dealing with.
+I don't think people realize what they're dealing with.

-And when you have I don't care if it's a problem or if it's an enemy or a task, an objective, if you will not first even be honest with yourself about what you face, you don't have a prayer.
+And when you have, I don't care if it's a problem or if it's an enemy or a task, an objective, if you will not first even be honest with yourself about what you face, you don't have a prayer.

 If you don't have the ability to honestly identify the problem, the threat, particularly your enemies, then you don't have a prayer against them.

-And there are so many Americans who I think are of a mind just wish the problem away or ignore the problem, pretend it isn't there and it won't be there.
+And there are so many Americans who I think are of a mind to just wish the problem away or ignore the problem, pretend it isn't there and it won't be there.

-There are Americans that come on, that can't happen to us.
+There are Americans that, come on, that can't happen to us.

 We're too big.

-Come on, they'd never try it against us.
+They'd never try it against us.

 They wouldn't stand a prayer and they know it.